 New dedicated walking paths will allow visitors to 'tread lightly’ and safely, leaving minimal impact as they connect with this beautiful, delicate, and culturally significant landscape.

-It will provide experiences from a 4-6-days long hike, half-day walks and shorter loop trails.
+It will provide experiences from the full 7 day/6-night hike, day walks, half-day walks and shorter loop trails.

 The trails aim to attract visitors to the Otway Coast region more evenly across the seasons, benefiting the local tourism economy year-round.

 These localised experiences will provide opportunities to extend and enhance visitation in the region in a new way.